 The more you know about and understand your medicines, the more likely you are to take them properly and safely.

-When you are prescribed a new medicine, ask your doctor, nurse or pharmacist questions so you understand the key things you need to know about it.
+When you are prescribed a new medicine, ask your doctor, nurse or pharmacist questions to help you understand the key things you need to know about it.
 You may have lots of questions but here are a few examples to get you started.

 1. What is the name of my medicine?